18 christmas destinations in Europe

 9. Rovaniemi (Finland), where Santa Clause is from

-How would you like to celebrate Christmas where Santa Claus is from, among reindeer and snow?
-If that sounds like fun to you, I recommend going to Rovaniemi, the main city in the Lapland region of Finland.
 On the outskirts of this Finnish town you will find the Santa Claus Village, a theme park open every day of the year where you will feel closer than ever to Santa Claus.
 In it you will find different attractions, restaurants, cafes and hotels.
 You can also stay in Rovaniemi and go by bus to Santa Claus Village.

 10. Budapest (Hungary), one of the most beautiful Christmas destinations in Europe

-Let’s head to Budapest (Hungary), one of my great discoveries last year.
+Let’s head to Budapest (Hungary), one of my great discoveries recently.
 Prior to visiting, I knew that Budapest had a reputation for being beautiful… But not that beautiful!
 I visited in the middle of summer.
 I don’t even want to imagine the charm that the city must have during the winter, especially during Christmas.

 The main Christmas markets are located in Vörösmarty Square and in St. Stephen’s Basilica.
 You can try Hungarian delicacies such as lángos, sausages, kürtőskalács and other sweets.
 In addition, a light show is held in the basilica every night.